hypo69/hypo/docs/gemini/out/en/explainer/src/goog/spreadsheet/bberyakov/grender.md

 ### Functions:

 * **`render_header`:** Takes a `Worksheet`, title, and range as input to apply formatting to the header row.
-It demonstrates conditional formatting based on cell values.
+It demonStartes conditional formatting based on cell values.
 * **`merge_range`:** Merges cells within a specific range (`range`) according to the merge type (`merge_type`) within the given worksheet.
 * **`set_worksheet_direction`:** Sets the direction of a worksheet to right-to-left.
 It interacts with the `Spreadsheet` class for applying the change.
 * **`header`:** Appends a header row, handling both string and list inputs.